galitz-matt/course-review-app/README.md

 ### Matthew Galitz

-* worked with the database and did the back end.
+* Developed back-end of app
+  * Business logic, controllers, services

 ### Dor Frechter

-* worked on database driver and the front end of the app.
+* Developed database driver and the front end of the app
+  * FXML files and style sheets

 ## Issues
 N/A